 If keywords overlap (a keyword contains one of the other keywords), negative keywords are added automatically.
 This prevents keywords from competing with each other when selecting an ad to show.

 Any recurring words in a keyword are reduced to one instance.
-For example, the keyword Baden-Baden is reduced to just Baden.
-Ads will be shown for both the search terms Baden-Baden and Baden.
+For example, the keyword Baden-Baden will be reduced to just Baden.
+Ads will display for both the search terms Baden-Baden and Baden.

 Auxiliary parts of speech, pronouns, and any words that do not add their own meaning (stop words) are automatically excluded from the user's search query when selecting ads to display.
 For example, if a user searches for how and when to travel to mars, ads will be served that have the keyword travel mars.
 How, and, when, and to are stop words in this case.

 Remember that stop words count in all languages.
 For example, if you set IT services as a keyword, ads will be served when a user enters the non-target queries stylist services or legal services, since it is a pronoun.
 To include a stop word in a query, you need to affix it using the + “operator”.